awsdocs/aws-single-sign-on-user-guide/doc_source/howtoremovepermissionset.md

 # Delete permission sets<a name="howtoremovepermissionset"></a>

-You must remove permission sets from the provisioned AWS accounts before deleting them from AWS SSO\.
+Before you can delete a permission set from AWS SSO, you must remove it from all AWS accounts that use the permission set\.

 **To remove a permission set from an AWS account**